Standard Deviation Calculator

 $$1.10 + 2.26 (\frac{0.23}{\sqrt{10}}) = 1.10 + 2.26 (\frac{0.23}{3.16}) = 1.10 + 2.26 × 0.07 = 1.10 + 0.16 = 1.26$$

-This means that we are 95% sure that the average share price lies in the confidence interval (0.94, 1.26).
+This result means we can be 95% confident that the true average share price for this stock lies within the confidence interval of (0.94, 1.26).